Brussels Airport presenting the Brussels Airport Aviation Awards

 Environment and Safety Awards

-The Environment and Safety Awards are presented to airlines or partners that have made a special contribution to the environment and the on-going improvement of safety standards and awareness.
+The Environment and Safety Awards are presented to airlines or partners that have made a special contribution to the environment and the ongoing improvement of safety standards and awareness.

 Environment Award: DHL Aviation

 The Environment Award went to DHL Aviation.
-This company has reduced its CO2 impact through its investments in electric airside transport and has committed itself to implement Sustainable Aviation Fuels.
+This company has reduced its CO2 impact through its investments in electric airside transport and has committed itself to implementing Sustainable Aviation Fuels.
 It also has a clearly defined sustainability strategy, which next to climate, also includes gender equality, diversity and inclusion, and further strengthening of cooperation with all stakeholders, including joining the Brussels Airport Stargate project.

 Safety Award: Gate Gourmet